Available with ArcGIS Enterprise 11.2 or later

 At ArcGIS Enterprise 11.2 and ArcGIS Pro 3.2, ArcGIS Workflow Manager introduced out-of-the-box features to edit layers in disconnected or connectivity-limited environments.
 With the addition of two new step templates and enhanced capabilities with the Open Pro Project Items and Cleanup steps, editing layers could now be handled seamlessly offline!

-To show how data replication and editing can be handled by an organization, we’ll demonstrate how a GIS Analyst for a transportation department manages a transportation data network and works with organization members to re-digitize road geometry after construction using Workflow Manager in ArcGIS Enterprise 11.4 and ArcGIS Pro 3.4.
+To demonstrate how data replication and editing can be handled by an organization, we’ll model a workflow that assigns work to organization members to re-digitize road geometry using Workflow Manager for ArcGIS Enterprise 11.4 and ArcGIS Pro 3.4.

 Don’t have time to read the article?
 Watch the video instead!